 Hiring employees in China can be a complex process, especially if you do not have an existing Chinese company and legal structure.
-China’s strict laws often attempt to force foreign companies that want to hire Chinese employees to form a company in the country.
-By having businesses form their own entity in China, the government is able to increase its tax revenue and potentially improve the life of its citizens.
+China’s strict laws encourage foreign companies that want to hire Chinese employees to form a company in the country.

 Here, we discuss some of the options to hire an employee when you do not have a legal entity in China and the legal and other challenges you may confront with each option.